Soumyo-Pandey/Fake-News-Detection-/README.md

 # Fake-News-Detection-
-We can detect wheather a news is false or true by using tools like scikit-learn, NLP for textual analysis....
+We can detect whether a news is false or true by using tools like scikit-learn, NLP for textual analysis....